Savoring The Good®

 How do you serve hot pepper jelly?

-Spread a water cracker with cream cheese and dab on a bit of pepper jelly.
+Cream cheese and crackers with a bit of hot jelly tastes good.
 Don't want to get all fancy with the spreading and dabbing?

-Plop a brick of cream cheese on a plate and pour the jelly over it.
+Place a block of cream cheese on a plate and pour the jelly over it.
 Stick a butter knife in it and lay a package of crackers next to it.
 Your guests will go nuts over this treat=

 More Jam Recipes: